Storyblok Raises $80M Series C - Read News

 Simple list of stores.

-Section titled Rendering the stores on a Google Map Rendering the stores on a Google Map
+Rendering the stores on a Google Map

 Next, we want to render a Google Map showing the exact location of all our stores alongside the list of store addresses and opening hours.